 By the terms of the Operating Companies Service Agreement, compensation for any service rendered between utility affiliates is the fully embedded cost thereof (i.e., the sum of: (i) direct costs; (ii) indirect costs; and (iii) costs of capital), except to the extent otherwise required by Section 482 of the Internal Revenue Code.
-The Operating Companies Service Agreement provides exceptions to the general compensation described above for transactions involving Duke Energy Carolinas, Progress, and Piedmont that meet certain transaction value thresholds.
+The Operating Companies Service Agreement provides exceptions to the general compensation described above for transactions involving 13 The Agreement was first approved as part of the merger between Duke Power Corp and Cinergy Corporation on November 27, 2005, in Case No. 2005-228.
+14 The Agreement was updated to include Piedmont Natural Gas Company, Inc. as part of its acquisition on June 1, 2017, in Case No. 2016-00312.
+The terms and conditions of the Agreement are substantially similar to the original.
+15 The Operating Companies Service Agreement was updated on December 17, 2015 to reflect the change of Duke Energy Indiana, Inc. to Duke Energy Indiana, LLC.
+The terms and conditions of the Agreement are substantially similar to the original.
+Duke Energy Carolinas, Progress, and Piedmont that meet certain transaction value thresholds.
 This is due to the North Carolina Code of Conduct.
 Transactions not falling under the service agreements and outside of the limits established must be approved by the state Commission.
 These limits are contained in Attachment B to the agreement.
 Each client company is required to reasonably cooperate with each respective service provider to record billings and payments in their common accounting systems.

-4. Generation Acquisition Service Agreements

-Duke Energy Kentucky previously received certain products and services from Duke Energy Ohio related to the transfer of three generating stations from Duke Energy Ohio to Duke Energy Kentucky in 2006.
+4. Generation Acquisition Service Agreements Duke Energy Kentucky previously received certain products and services from Duke Energy Ohio related to the transfer of three generating stations from Duke Energy Ohio to Duke Energy Kentucky in 2006.
 The transfer and the conditions of operation were approved by both the Federal Energy Regulatory Commission and the Kentucky Public Service Commission.
-The Kentucky Commission approved the transfer of these generating plants in Case No. 2003-00252 and Duke Energy Kentucky filed executed copies of these service contracts with the Commission in that proceeding.17 In general, the services provided under the agreements were priced at the provider's fully allocated costs in accordance with both FERC and Kentucky Commission affiliate rules.
+The Kentucky Commission approved the transfer of these generating plants in Case No. 2003-00252 and Duke Energy Kentucky filed executed copies of these service contracts with the Commission in that proceeding.16 In general, the services provided under the agreements were priced at the provider's fully allocated costs in accordance with both FERC and Kentucky Commission affiliate rules.
 In April 2015, Duke Energy Ohio sold its interest in all of its non-regulated generating assets to Dynegy Inc. (Dynegy), who assumed responsibility for the services.
 The agreements consist of the following: